-Interest rate risk is the that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company has cash and restricted cash balances.
 The interest earned approximates fair value rates, and the Company is not at a significant risk to fluctuating interest rates as it does not have any debt bearing interest at floating rates.
+The Company's exposure to and management of interest rate risk has not changed materially from that of the prior year.